CS4260-Edross/Docs/README.md

    insert vision statement

 ## Stakeholders
-  * All members of Edross
+  * Members of Edross: Interested in learning project management, process, and developing quality code.
-  * Dr. Jody Paul
+  * Dr. Jody Paul: Interested in process and learning outcomes of team members.
-  * Developers involved in the Mozilla project
+  * Developers involved in the Mozilla project: Interested in improving code quality
-  * Users of the Mozilla software suite
+  * Users of the Mozilla software suite: Interested in quality software products that meet their needs
   * Stakeholders for individual solutions will be enumerated in the documentation for that solution

 ## Team communication